zerxiesderxies/sd-webui-gan-generator/README.md

 # Simple StyleGAN3 (and StyleGAN2) Generator Extension

 Adds a tab to Stable Diffusion Webui that allows the user to generate images from locally downloaded StyleGAN2 or StyleGAN3 models.
 Created as a proof of concept and is in very early stages.
 This extension also provides style mixing capabilities.
-Tested only on Windows.
+NOTE: Tested only on Windows.
 Based on [NVlabs/stylegan3](https://https://github.com/NVlabs/stylegan3) with style mixing help from [tocantrell/stylegan3-fun-pipeline](https://github.com/tocantrell/stylegan3-fun-pipeline/)

 ## Features!